UM-Bridge/benchmarks/benchmarks/cookies-problem/README.md

 ## Overview
 **This benchmark should probably rather be a model but I will prepare the text as a benchmark for the time being**

 This benchmark implements the so-called 'cookies problem' or 'cookies in the oven problem' [1,2,3], i.e., a simplified thermal equation in which the conductivity coefficient is uncertain in 8 circular subdomains ('the cookies'), whereas it is known (and constant) in the remaining of the domain ('the oven').
 The PDE is solved by an isogeometric solver with maximum continuity splines, whose degree can be set by the user.
-See below for full description **ask max**
+See below for full description.

 ## Authors